NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 A quick way to evaluate the camera models is to use the ``camera_footprint`` tool to create KML footprint files, then look at them in Google Earth.
-For a more detailed view, you can map project them and overlay them on the reference DEM in ``stereo_gui``.
+For a more detailed view, you can mapproject them and overlay them on the reference DEM in ``stereo_gui``.

 ::